Paying for College

 Advanced Opportunity Program (AOP) Grants

 Advanced Opportunity Program (AOP) awards are based, in part, on admission to full standing in a degree program (or eligibility for full standing upon completion of the baccalaureate degree).
-AOP grants are intended for under-represented racial/ethnic minority students, and economically disadvantaged non-minority graduate students; however, priority is given to economical disadvantaged minority students.
+AOP grants are intended for economically disadvantaged non-minority graduate students.
 Only students who are U.S. citizens or permanent residents are eligible for these awards.
 All AOP recipients must maintain good academic standing, make satisfactory academic progress in their graduate program, and demonstrate financial need.
-In the semester/session during which the award is received, recipients must carry an academic load of at least four credit hours (three credit hours during the summer session), or be enrolled in at least one thesis credit.
-To be considered for an AOP grant, students must have a Free Application for Federal Student Aid (FAFSA) filed with Financial Aid and be currently enrolled at least two months before the start of classes, and have submitted the AOP application with the Office of Graduate Studies.
-The priority date for filing an AOP application with the Office of Graduate Studies is March 1 for the upcoming academic year, including the following summer session; however, applications will continue to be accepted as funding remains available.
-All graduate students enrolled in a degree program at UW-Eau Claire are welcome to apply for the AOP grants; preference is given to full-time, on-campus, Wisconsin resident students.
+In the semester/session during which the award is received, recipients must carry an academic load of at least four credit hours (three credit hours during the summer session) or be enrolled in at least one thesis credit.
+To be considered for an AOP grant, students must have a Free Application for Federal Student Aid (FAFSA) filed with Financial Aid and be currently enrolled at least two months before the start of classes and have submitted the AOP application with the Gold for Blugolds Scholarship site.
+The priority date for filing an AOP application is March 1 for the upcoming academic year, including the following summer session; however, applications will continue to be accepted as funding remains available.
+All graduate students enrolled in a degree program at UW-Eau Claire are welcome to apply for the AOP grants; preference is given to full-time Wisconsin resident students.
 Out-of-state students who receive an AOP grant may be eligible to receive a partial or full non-resident tuition remission the semester/session in which the grant is received.

 Fee Schedule